-Potato has rich food value and thereby people around the world eat potato in different ways.
+Potato has rich food value and thereby people around the world eat potatoes in different ways.
 In India and Bangladesh because of its easy availability, various snack items are prepared from potato.
 Aloo means potato and potato pakora recipe is such an item, which is mostly eaten as a snack with the afternoon tea.
-Its preparation is so simple that anybody wishes to make aloo pakora can do it, with hardly any difficulty.
+Its preparation is so simple that anybody who wishes to make aloo pakora can do it, with hardly any difficulty.
 This potato pakora is very common in a street food stall.
 There is a street food stall near to my house where I saw that the potato pakora is the most popular item in his shop.
 Here I will describe how to easily cook a common and healthy street food potato pakora at your home.

 But I like to prepare food for my family by myself.
 I think when I make food for my family then there is a lot of passion behind it.
 That increases the overall quality of the food.
 If you want to give a healthy and quality food for your family and friends you can make this recipe.
 This is good for kids also.
 Are a busy mom?
 Don’t worry this is an appropriate recipe for a busy mom.